 A condition affected by ulceration, neuropathy, and/or peripheral arterial disease is known as a diabetic foot.

 This is a condition that can cause lowered pain sensation, and affect the daily activities and confidence of a person.
 So, these are the causes, symptoms, and ways people can treat diabetic foot.

 There are many reasons that can cause this condition.
-Some of which are: chronic nerve damage, infection on an ingrown toenail, smoking, and bad footwear.
+Some of these are chronic nerve damage, infection on an ingrown toenail, smoking, and bad footwear.
 In addition, this can lead to bad blood circulation and trauma to the foot.